minaleebtu/webapp-lee/README.md

 + List all ensembles' information
   + Title: List Ensembles
-  + Description: Showing the data of each ensemble such as the members who are in the ensemble, a location for practice, the practice date and time.
+  + Description: Showing the data of each ensemble such as information about the ensemble, the members who are in the ensemble, a location for practice, the practice date and time.
 Types of ensembles would be wind band, flute choir, saxophone ensemble, string ensemble, etc.

 + Create the data of the ensemble
   + Title: Create an Ensemble